nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Clears all existing data.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Be careful: you can't undo this command!
+You can't undo this command!
 You can use the `export` command to get a backup of the data before clearing.
 </div>

 Format: `clear`